EthamQ/doodle_clone_2018/server/README.md

 router.post('/date/participant/add', dateLogic.addDateToParticipant);
 4. Get a doodle event by its uuid UPDATED router.get('/event/:uuid', logic.getDoodleEventByUUID);
-5. Update title, description, eventType, location of an event if you are the creator of an event router.post('/event/update/:creatorUUID', logic.updateDoodleEvent);
+5. Update title, description, eventType, location of an event if you are the creator of an event UPDATED router.post('/event/update/:creatorUUID', logic.updateDoodleEvent);
 6. Add one or multiple dates to an event if you are the creator UPDATED router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);
-7. Update dates of an event if you are the creator router.post('/date/add/:creatorUUID', dateLogic.addDatesToExistingEvent);
+7. Add dates to an event if you are the creator UPDATED router.post('/date/add/:adminUUID', dateLogic.addDatesToEvent);
-8. Delete a date with its dateId of an event if you are the creator router.post('/date/delete/:creatorUUID', dateLogic.deleteDatesFromEvent);
+8. Delete dates an event if you are the creator UPDATED router.post('/date/delete/:adminUUID', dateLogic.removeDatesOfEvent);
 9. delete an event if you are the creator UPDATED router.post('/event/delete/:creatorUUID', logic.deleteEvent);
 10. Remove a date from a participant: